swapnilk30/java-developer-notes/02_CollectionFramework.md

 8. SortedMap
 9. NavigableMap

 # List
 - ArrayList, LinkedList, Vector, Stack
 # Set
 - HashSet, LinkedHashSet, TreeSet
 # Map
 - HashMap, LinkedHashMap, TreeMap, HashTable

+## What is the difference between ArrayList and Vector?
+## What is the difference between ArrayList and LinkedList?

+## What is the difference between Iterator and ListIterator?
+## What is the difference between Iterator and Enumeration?

+## What is the difference between List and Set?

+## What is the difference between HashSet and TreeSet?
+## What is the difference between Set and Map?

+## What is the difference between HashSet and HashMap?
+## What is the difference between HashMap and TreeMap?

+## What is the difference between HashMap and Hashtable?

+## What is the difference between Comparable and Comparator?